HEXER365/HackMateX/README.md

 ## 🚀 Installation (Kali Linux / Debian)

-The simplest way to install HackMate and its dependencies is by using the provided `install.sh` script.
+The simplest way to install HackMateX and its dependencies is by using the provided `install.sh` script.

 ### Prerequisites